flypy/flypy/docs/source/runtime.rst

 Extension Types
 ---------------
 Extension types are currently built on top of CPython objects.
 This should be avoided.
-We need to decouple numba with anything CPython, for the sake of portability as well as pycc.
+We need to decouple flypy with anything CPython, for the sake of portability as well as pycc.

 Extension types can also easily be written in the runtime: